About Me

 Job Market 2025/26

-I am on the job market for the 2025/26 academic year, with an expected graduation date of Summer 2026.
+I am on the job market for the 2025/26 academic year, with an expected graduation date of Fall 2026.
 I am available for interviews.

 JMP: Environmental costs in second-hand clothing purchase: A voucher choice experiment